effectai/engine/packages/manager/README.md

 ## Package Logic:

 ### Task Batch Management:
-The manager node is responsible for discovering and reserving task batches (posted on-chain by task providers).
+The manager node is responsible for discovering and reserving task batches (posted on-chain by provider nodes).
 Task batches remain encrypted until a manager node picks them up and performs a handshake with the task provider to decrypt the batch information.

 ### Worker Node Discovery: